fac-members/fac-slides/src/slides/pre-app-1/index.md

 Share your learnings.

-Please don't use this to try and get ahead on the course.
+Please don't use this to try and get ahead on the curriculum.

 ---